mpapenbr/go-racelogger/README.md

 ## Import

 Let's assume the connection to the backend server was lost during recording.
-Luckily we enabled to message logging during recording via the `--msg-log-file grpc-data.bin` option (see above).
+Luckily we enabled the message logging during recording via the `--msg-log-file grpc-data.bin` option (see above).
 After the race has finished we want to import the data to the backend.

 Best practise is to replace the (partial) data on the server with the import file.

 ```console
 racelogger.exe import --replace-data grpc-data.bin